Foraged Recipes

 1. If necessary, clean cherries by floating them in a large pot of cold water.
 Any debris or insects will rise to the surface and can be poured off into the sink.
 Then strain out the cherries.

-2. In a large glass jar (we used a 2 gallon jar linked in the supplies section above article) thoroughly smash the raw cherries by hand or with kitchen implement.
+2. In a large glass jar (we used a 2 gallon jar linked in the supplies section above article) thoroughly smash the raw cherries by hand or with a kitchen implement.

 3. Add in all the other ingredients, and stir until the sugar has dissolved.
+If the sugar doesn't completely dissolve no worries - it will over the next 24 hours.

 6. Taste a teaspoon of your wild cherry cordial daily after each stir so you can bottle it exactly at the point that you prefer it.
 We like a slightly sour, very bubbly wild cherry cordial, which usually takes between 5-7 days.

-7. Once the flavor and bubbles are just right for you, strain out all the seeds, skin, and pulp so all you're left with is a dark red/purple liquid.
-Pour into jars (see jar recommendations below recipe) and store in the fridge immediately.
+Pour strained liquid into jars and store in your fridge immediately.
 The cold temps of your fridge drastically slow microbial activity, essentially putting the microbes to sleep and slowing the fermentation process to a crawl.
-This allows your living cherry cordial to be safely stored in the fridge for 2-3 months.
+This allows your living cherry cordial to be safely stored in the fridge for months or even years.
 Drink and enjoy!

-In case you’re wondering, this recipe produces a very lightly alcoholic beverage on par with kombucha, maybe 2-3% ABV.
-If you want a more alcoholic beverage, you can use the cordial as a base for a mixed drink.
+In case you’re wondering, this recipe produces a very lightly alcoholic beverage on par with homemade kombucha, probably somewhere in the ABV range of 1 – 2.5%.
+If you want a more alcoholic beverage, you can use the cordial as a base for a mixed drink.Fermented, wild black cherry cordial recipe made from Prunus serotina fruit.

 Let us know how your first (or next) batch of fermented wild black cherry cordial turns out!